Humanity Declaration: Japanese view

-The Minister of Education, Culture, Sports, Science and Technology, Maeda Tamon, along with Gakushuin University director Katsunoshin Yamanashi and Prime Minister Kijuro Shidehara, are key figures in Japan who have read and examined the draft of the Humanity Declaration.
-He was also a Quaker and, like many Japanese Christians, revered the emperor.
+The Minister of Education, Culture, Sports, Science and Technology, Maeda Tamon, along with Gakushuin University director Katsunoshin Yamanashi and Prime Minister Kijūrō Shidehara, are key figures in Japan who have read and examined the draft of the Humanity Declaration. was also a Quaker and, like many Japanese Christians, revered the emperor.
 In December 1945, he answered in a question and answer session of the Imperial Diet that "the emperor is a god".
 "It is not a god of Western concept, but 'in the sense that it is the highest level in the world in the traditional Japanese concept' is a god", he replied.